JasonLin8888/My-Mindscape/DESIGN.md

 1.Advanced Analytics: Incorporate more sophisticated analytics tools or machine learning models to provide users with deeper insights into their mood patterns.

-2.Flask-Uploads Integration: Implement Flask-Uploads for handling profile picture uploads, providing users with a more interactive and personalized experience.

-3.User Settings: Expand user profile customization options, allowing users to update their information and preferences.
+2.User Settings: Expand user profile customization options, allowing users to update their information and preferences.

-4.Improved Frontend: Enhance the user interface with more interactive elements and a modern design.
+3.Improved Frontend: Enhance the user interface with more interactive elements and a modern design.

 Conclusion